 - Chemotherapy and other drugs for multiple myeloma

 - Supportive treatments for patients with multiple myeloma

 - Clinical trials for multiple myeloma

 - Complementary and alternative therapies for multiple myeloma

 - Treatment options for multiple myeloma, by stage

 Biologic therapy uses proteins that are normally found in the body to fight disease, even cancer.

 Interferon is a hormone-like substance released by some white blood cells and bone marrow cells.
 When given as a drug, it can slow the growth of myeloma cells.
 Interferon is sometimes given to patients who have been treated with chemotherapy and the myeloma is in remission.
 Interferon seems to prolong remission.
-This drug can cause side effects that include fatigue and other symptoms similar to those from a flu infection.
-Some patients have trouble tolerating this, but overall the benefits of longer remission and fewer myeloma symptoms may outweigh these side effects.
+This drug can cause side effects that include fatigue and other symptoms similar to the flu.
+Some patients have trouble tolerating this treatment, but overall the benefits of longer remission and fewer myeloma symptoms may outweigh the side effects.